Designing networks

 Specifying location visitors

-The classrooms above are made of all agents.
-But in many cases we want specific locations to be exclusively accessible to certain agents.
+The classrooms above are made of all actors.
+But in many cases we want specific locations to be exclusively accessible to certain actors.
 For this scenario the method filter() exists.
-If this method returns True, an agent gets assigned to an instance of this location class.
-The most common way to use this method is to specify a condition that requires a certain agent attribute to contain a certain value.
+If this method returns True, an actor gets assigned to an instance of this location class.
+The most common way to use this method is to specify a condition that requires a certain actor attribute to contain a certain value.

 In this example we want classrooms to be only accessible for pupils.